telerik/document-processing-docs/pdf-export.md

 ---
-title: Pdf Export
+title: PDF Export
-page_title: Pdf Export
+page_title: PDF Export
-description: Pdf Export
+description: PDF Export
 slug: pdf-export
 tags: pdf-export
 published: True
 position: 3
 ---

-# Pdf Export
+# PDF Export

 The libraries included in **Telerik Document Processing** allow you to create, modify and export PDF documents, as well as convert a document from different file format to PDF.